erin-maxson/first-challenge-osu-bootcamp/Develop/README.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

-## Tests

-Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.